 Every Page Counts

-Counting pages correctly will help you work with a printer and get a reliable estimate of your printing costs.
+When you count book pages correctly, it will help you work with a printer and get a reliable estimate of your printing costs.
 It’s not difficult to do if you remember to count each side of every sheet of paper.

 We hope you have found these tips useful.
 If you need help with any stage of the printing process, talk to Dazzle Printing.
 We specialize in printing multipage documents.
 We offer fast, friendly service, and a satisfaction guarantee.
 If you’d like to get an estimate for your next printing project, check our our online printing calculators.